Skip to content

 • Think about asking artists you like to make custom pieces

 Building relationships with artists and other collectors can lead to great opportunities.
 It can also help you understand and appreciate wabi-sabi aesthetics more deeply.
+Don't be afraid to ask questions and learn about the artists' processes.

 Future Outlook: The Role of Wabi-Sabi in Art Investment